 How to generate a URL slug

-1. Paste a title — or a whole list, one per line.
-Slugs appear live as you type.
+- Type or paste a title into the left box, or a whole list of them, one title per line.
+The slugs appear on the right live as you type.

-2. Keep the default hyphen separator for web URLs; switch to underscores only if your system requires them.
+- Keep the default hyphen separator for web URLs, and leave lowercase ticked for standard SEO slugs; switch to underscores or uppercase only if a particular system demands it.

 What makes a good slug

 A slug is the part of the URL readers and search engines actually parse for meaning.
-The rules this generator applies are the ones Google's own guidance implies: lowercase everything (URLs are case-sensitive, and mixed case creates duplicate-content headaches), separate words with hyphens (Google reads them as spaces; underscores are treated as word-joiners), transliterate accents to plain ASCII so links survive copy-paste through every system, and drop apostrophes entirely so don't becomes dont rather than don-t.
-Everything else — emoji, punctuation, symbols — collapses into a single separator, with no leading or trailing dashes left behind.
+The rules this generator applies are the ones Google's own guidance implies: lowercase everything (paths are case-sensitive on many servers, and mixed case invites duplicate-content headaches), separate words with hyphens (Google reads them as spaces; underscores are treated as word-joiners), transliterate accents to plain ASCII so links survive copy-paste through every system, and drop apostrophes entirely so don't becomes dont rather than don-t.
+Everything else, emoji, punctuation, symbols, collapses into a single separator, with no leading or trailing dashes and no doubled-up hyphens left behind.
+Aim for three to five meaningful words and trim filler like the and of; a short, specific slug is easier to read, remember and share than a full sentence stretched across the address bar.

 Frequently asked questions